memfault/interrupt/_drafts/practical_zephyr_03_dt_semantics.md

 static const char *str = NODE_PROP(node, string_value);
 ```

-Zephyr takes token pasting to another level in its devicetree API, using variadic macro arguments, macro repetitions, and other neat tricks.
+Zephyr takes token pasting to another level in its Devicetree API, using variadic macro arguments, macro repetitions, and other neat tricks.
 In his presentation ["Zephyr Devicetree Mysteries, Solved"](https://www.youtube.com/watch?v=w8GgP3h0M8M&list=PLzRQULb6-ipFDwFONbHu-Qb305hJR7ICe) from the _Zephyr Development Summit 2022_, Bolivar fittingly describes those mechanisms as _"macrobatics"_.

 > **Note:** I highly recommend watching [his presentation](https://www.youtube.com/watch?v=w8GgP3h0M8M&list=PLzRQULb6-ipFDwFONbHu-Qb305hJR7ICe) (maybe after reading through this article), and if you're curious, digging into `util_macro.h` and `util_loops.h` in `zephyr/include/zephyr/sys`.
 The files are very well documented, and the macros `MACRO_MAP_CAT` (used by the `DT_PATH`) and `IS_ENABLED` (resolving the `_EXISTS` macros) are especially interesting.

 ### Node identifiers

-Let's review how we can reference a node in the devicetree using our `props-basics.overlay`:
+Let's review how we can reference a node in the Devicetree using our `props-basics.overlay`:

 `dts/playground/props-basics.overlay`
 ```dts